jmalmin/slatefire-infinity-docs/Installs/Installs.md

        # make install
 **Repo configure**

- 1. Place rundeck_licensed.tar in ~/repo
+ 1. Place rundeck_licensed.tar in ~/repo folder.
  2. Rundeck port can be configured in the following file:
  3. start_stop_rundeck.sh